 Fargo opens with a claim that the story the film tells is based on a true story.
 As is well know by anyone who has looked into the story this claim is a lie.
 What is less remarked upon, however, is the way in which much of the film is structured around a series of lies.
 These lies move beyond the ordinary deceptions to become part of what Deleuze calls "the power of the false."

 The power of the false has to do not just with the lie at the center of the film, or the lies that are told over the course of it, which are many, but the way that the film brings the two together, image and words to tell a lie.
 This can be seen in one of the film's best scenes, when Jerry Lundegaard (William H. Macy) comes home to discover that his wife has been kidnapped.
 This is no surprise to Jerry since he arranged for this kidnapping to take place.
-The audience knows this too since that is how the film opens.
-However, it is still shot according to the conventions of the discovery a crime scene.
+The audience knows this too since the film opens with Jerry hiring the kidnappers.
+However, it is still shot according to the conventions of the discovery of a crime scene.
 The camera focuses on Jerry's reaction, his surprise and horror, then turning to survey the carnage.
 The shot in some sense lies before Jerry even opens his mouth.
 At the end of the scene Jerry calls his father-in-law.
 We hear Jerry on the phone to his father and law as the camera pans across the kitchen.
 When he enters the frame we see that he is only rehearsing the call to his father in law.
 There are two lies--one is spoken, the other is in the frame.

 The deceptions here are in some sense superfluous.
 We know that Jerry knows what happened to his wife, he hired the kidnappers, and we know that he did so to get money from his stepfather, yet everything is shot according to the fiction he is constructing, that of a victim rather the perpetrator of a crime.
 That the image and the voice both break from this knowledge, suspending what we already know, is a testament to the power of the false.
 It is this sequence, and not the deception of the title card, that make this film a fiction.